Waterpower is Ottawa's blue battery

 If you haven’t had the opportunity to see our newest and largest hydroelectric facility up close, you can experience it in a special video that will take you deep inside the station as well as up and over the falls with breathtaking views of the historic Ring Dam that was built in 1909 and still regulates water levels on the Ottawa River today.

 Set a reminder in your calendar to enjoy a virtual Chaudière Falls experience with an exclusive video we made just for Doors Open Ottawa (available June 4 and 5 on their website and at chaudierefalls.com).
 We hope that it leaves you excited to visit this historically significant site that is also the home to Ottawa’s clean, sustainable future.
-In the meantime, enjoy the sneak peek below of Ottawa’s largest blue battery!
+In the meantime, enjoy the sneak peek below Ottawa’s largest blue battery!

 Was this page useful container